Kimserey/BlogArchive/20160318_prototyping_web_app_made_easy_with_warp.md

 # Prototyping web app made easy with WebSharper.Warp

-Scripting quick prototypes in WebSharper can sometime be troublesome.
+Scripting quick prototypes in WebSharper can sometimes be troublesome.
 If for each prototype, a new project has to be created or code needs to be commented/uncommented, it can become quite demotivating as too many steps are required.
 In F#, `.fsx` files are a great tool to script disposable code.
 Write some isolated functions, run on FSI and then forget about it.